EvgenyUsh94/Book_Store_Project/README.md

 entities:

-* books = title, img, description, likes, comments  --> we can tack some of the data from the API that evgeny found on    google and mack our oun DB with 15 books.
+* books = title, img, description, likes, comments  --> we can tack some of the data from the API that evgeny found on google and mack our oun DB with 15 books.  -->tamar part
-* users = email, password
+* users = email, password  --> benjemin part
 * user-book = the book that the user like, want to read, read, write comment.

 components:

-* book card - all the book items and option to add like and comment and add to favorite
+* book card - all the book items and option to add like and comment and add to favorite --> tamar
-* user personal details card
+* user personal details card  --> benjemin
 * user-book main page - Where all the books offered to the user will appear
-* user-favorites-books card
+* user-favorites-books card  --> benjemin

 style:
 use of traylo(?) with or instead of CSS